Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Surrounding wooded hillside that frames the central tree and adds depth to the scene

 Logistics: Free entry to the park itself.
-Located between Yasaka Shrine and Chion-in Temple, accessible via bus routes 100 or 206 to Gion stop.
-The park stays open 24 hours, but night illumination typically runs 6 PM to 9 PM during peak bloom.
-Expect shoulder-to-shoulder crowds around the central tree from 11 AM onward on weekends.
+Located between Yasaka Shrine and Chion-in Temple (知恩院), and easy to reach by Kyoto City Bus to the Gion area (routes vary).
+The park is open 24 hours, and seasonal illuminations typically run in the early evening during peak bloom (confirm dates/times close to your visit).
+Expect very heavy crowds around the central tree from late morning through evening on weekends.

 Kiyomizu-dera Temple